ansontwk/ansontwk.github.io/posts/phylo.md

     | MN908947.3 | SARS-CoV2 | Betacoronavirus | Sarbecovirus |
     | AY278491.2 | SARS-CoV | Betacoronavirus | Sarbecovirus |

+    *Note: Ensure one of the columns, in this case `ID` matches the names of the tree tips*

     Import this csv to R.